 - Ovules are present inside the ovary part of the carpel; these are attached to the placenta, these (ovules) are produced on a stalk or funiculus in angiosperms.
 While in gymnosperms ovules lie on the megasporophyll and are not borne on the placenta and they (ovules) are sessile.

-- An ovule is covered by one or two thin integuments of narrow micropyle in angiosperms; whereas in gymnosperms an ovule is covered by three layers of integuments of wide micropyle.
+- An ovule is covered by few thin integuments of slender micropyle in angiosperms; whereas in gymnosperms an ovule is covered by three layers of integuments of wide micropyle.

 - Angiosperms, the female gametophyte contains seven-celled and eight nucleate embryo sac whereas in gymnosperms the female gametophyte is parenchymatous and large.